dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

   <tr><td align="center">JVM Logger</td></tr>
 </table>

+Improper usage of logging can have a significant impact on overall performance of software applications.
 Here is the most common performance issues when making use of logging:

 - Logging in the Hot Path: logging in a portion of the code that’s critical and executed very often is expensive.
 Unless it’s indispensable, you want to avoid logging here because it could cause an I/O bottleneck.
 - Expensive operation inside log: logging can and does impact performance.
 One of the ways in which this can happen is when you perform expensive function calls that could be avoided.
 Consider the following line: